Musa ibn ʿUqba: Life

 Musa Ibn Uqba was born in Medina.
 He was the youngest of three brothers, the others being Muhammad and Ibrahim.
-His lineage is traced back to Miṭraq, a historical region in Yemen.
 Musa's date of birth is not explicitly mentioned in any of the biographical works.
-However, he is recorded to have performed Hajj in the year 68 AH / 687–688 CE.
+However, he is recorded as having performed Hajj in the year 68 AH / 687–688 CE.
 Based on this, it is estimated that he was born around 55 AH / 674–675 CE.

-He was from the freedman (mawālī) of the family of Zubayr ibn al-Awwam.
-By virtue of this, Musa was affiliated with the Quraysh tribe, specifically with sub-clan of Banu Asad ibn Khuzaymah.

-Opinions regarding the identity of the person who manumitted Musa or his family are divided.
-According to some, Zubayr freed Musa’s maternal grandfather, Abū Ḥabībah.
-Others opine that Musa was himself the freedman of Umm Khalid, the wife of Zubayr.
-Due to him being a freedman of the family of Zubayr, he could afford proximity of Zubayr's son Urwah, and his grandson's Hishām, Yaḥyā,'Āmir, and Muḥammad ibn Ja'far, from whom he learned Sīrah.
+He himself related that he once travelled to al-Ruṣāfah, Iraq, as a young man, where he met the poet Jarīr.
+Introducing himself, he asked Jarīr’s opinion on who was the greater poet, Kuthayyir ʿAzzah or ʿAdī ibn al-Ruqāʿ.
+Jarīr engaged him in conversation and found him eloquent and agreeable.

+He would have customarily studied the Qurʾān, for he is later mentioned among the al-qurrāʾ (Qur'anic reciters).
+Afterwards, he attended the ḥalqāt (circles of knowledge) in the Prophet’s Mosque.
+When his family took him along on a pilgrimage, he encountered some of the remaining Companions, as he himself related that he had seen Ibn ʿUmar and Sahl ibn Saʿd al-Sād.
+He later also met Anas ibn Mālik.

+His two brothers, Ibrāhīm and Muḥammad, the elder of the two, the latter having died earlier, shared with him in study and narration.
+This joint pursuit of learning eventually led them to hold their own ḥalqat teaching circles in the Prophet’s Mosque.
+Al-Wāqidī described them as, "they were all jurists and ḥadīth transmitters."

-His Kunya was Abu Muhammad and he also used to issue Fatwas.
-Musa had a high standing amongst the residents of Medina and he held own teaching circle in Prophet's Mosque.
-202 Hadith are narrated from him in books of Kutub al-Sittah.
+His Kunya was Abu Muhammad, and he also used to issue Fatwas.
+202 Hadith are narrated from him in the books of Kutub al-Sittah.
+Moreover, his ḥadīths were collected independently by Muḥammad ibn Ismāʿīl ibn Mihrān al-Nīsābūrī, better known as al-Ismāʿīlī, though this compilation has not survived.

-During the reign of Walid ibn Abd al-Malik, he participated in many military expeditions against Byzantine alongside Salim ibn Abd Allah.
+During the reign of Walid ibn Abd al-Malik, he participated in many military expeditions against the Byzantine Empire alongside Salim ibn Abd Allah.
+He is also recorded to have heard hadith from Ibn Muḥayrīz in Al-Ramla, Palestine.

 Death

 The majority of scholars recorded Mūsa's death as having occurred in 141 AH / 758–759 CE in Medina.

-Khalifa ibn Khayyat, in one of his two statements, and Ibn Hibban placed his death earlier in the year 135 AH/752–753 CE.
-However, Ibn Ḥibbān later revised his view, aligning with the majority opinion that it occurred in 141 AH/758–759 CE.
+Khalifa ibn Khayyat, in one of his two statements, and Ibn Hibban placed his death earlier in the year 135 AH / 752–753 CE.
+However, Ibn Ḥibbān later revised his view, aligning with the majority opinion that it occurred in 141 AH / 758–759 CE.

-Ibn Asakir transmitted from Nūḥ ibn Ḥabīb the report that Mūsā died in 142 AH/759–760 CE; however, the report was deemed Shādh (anomalous) by Dhahabi.
+Ibn Asakir transmitted from Nūḥ ibn Ḥabīb the report that Mūsā died in 142 AH / 759–760 CE; however, the report was deemed Shādh (anomalous) by Dhahabi.

 Works

 Maghazi Musa Ibn Uqba

-"The book of Musa bin 'Uqbah is sufficient for you, for he is trustworthy."
+"The book of Musa ibn 'Uqba is sufficient for you, for he is trustworthy."